Kemp homers 3 times, Braves beat Brewers 11-3

+Matt Kemp had a night like he's never had before in his career.
+He was more than happy to share the good vibes.

-Matt Kemp homered three times and drove in five runs, helping the surging Atlanta Braves pound the Milwaukee Brewers 11-3 on Saturday night.
+Kemp homered three times and drove in five runs, helping the surging Atlanta Braves pound the Milwaukee Brewers 11-3 on Saturday.

+"It was everybody's night," he said.
+"Everybody was swinging the bat well.
+That's a good sign for us."

+The 32-year-old Kemp connected in the fifth, seventh and eighth for his first game with three homers.
+He became the first Braves player to accomplish the feat since Mark Teixeira in 2008.

 Atlanta collected a season-high 20 hits in its fourth straight victory.
 Dansby Swanson also homered, and Jaime Garcia (1-1) pitched six innings for his first win with the Braves after spending the first eight years of his career in St. Louis.